FrontEndDev-Arhan/oh-puhleeez-internship-project/README.md

 > It contains the following componenets:

-- [ ] Main Products Page where Dummy Products are shown
+- [x] Main Products Page where Dummy Products are shown
-- [ ] Hero Image
+- [x] Hero Image
-- [ ] Add to Cart Option
+- [x] Add to Cart Option
-- [ ] Dummy Checkout page
+- [x] Dummy Checkout page
-- [ ] Footer
+- [x] Footer

 Main Products
-: The page contains 5 dummy products in the category of Microsoft Surface Pro Laptops
+: The page contains 8 dummy products in the category of Clothing

 Footer
 : Footer contains copyright and other legal information